heliaxdev/juvix/doc/ROADMAP.md

 **General**

-* Improved typing (have GHC verify more of the invariants upon which transpiler correctness depends; see source code for some notes on this)
+* Improved typing (have GHC verify more of the invariants upon which compiler correctness depends; see source code for some notes on this)
-* Internal architecture changes (related to above; also change transpilation structure for easier optimization / analysis)
+* Internal architecture changes (related to above; also change compilation structure for easier optimization / analysis)
 * Improved output Michelson code - annotate with function call stack, case statement position, etc.
 * Test coverage (currently quite lacking)
 * Better optimization (see source code for ideas)